 The visiting chair holder is offered a conducive environment to pursue his or her own research, while there is also opportunity for lecturing, holding seminars and contributing to ongoing research activities at the Department of Peace and Conflict Research and the Nordic Africa Institute.

 The holders of the Claude Ake Visiting Chair give, at the end of their stay in Uppsala, a public lecture called the ‘Claude Ake Memorial Lecture.’
 The title, theme and content of the lecture should be based on the research project being pursued by the chair holder while in Uppsala.
 The assumption is that the topic of the lecture shall, in a general sense, relate to the work of Claude Ake, for example in terms of themes or issues covered, or in the theoretical or normative points of departure.
 The lecture is to be based on a paper prepared and made available to seminar participants and lecture audience in advance of the lecture.
 The paper is subsequently published jointly by DPCR and NAI.

-On 28th of November, Prof. Rachid Tlemçani gave his Claude Ake Memorial Lecture.
-The title of the lecture was Poverty and Elites in Africa: Towards a New Thinking in an Era of Global Transformation.
+On 21 November, Prof. Heidi Hudson gave her Claude Ake Memorial Lecture.
+The title of the lecture was A (Wo)man for All Seasons: Amos Tutuola and the Gendering of Peace in Africa.
 The lecture was held in the Uppsala University Main Building, room IX, Biskopsgatan 3, Uppsala.